All Products

 The password of the account that is used to connect to the database that you want to back up.

-7. After the Precheck Passed message appears in the Precheck dialog box, click Start Task.
+7. If the Precheck Passed message appears in the Precheck dialog box, click Start Task.

 To view the database restoration progress, click Restore Tasks in the left-side navigation pane.

-Note The amount of time used to restore a database depends on the specification of the backup schedule and the size of the database.
-Higher specifications offer a higher restore speed.
+The restoration duration depends on the specifications of the backup schedule and the size of the database to be restored.
+The restoration duration is shorter for a backup schedule with higher specifications.
 For more information, see Performance tests on backup and restoration.